AimanHaidar/maze-solve-with-behavior-tree/README.md

 # Behavior Tree Maze Solver With ROS2

-this packages contain example of using behavior tree to solve maze and show graphical window for the search process
+these packages contain example of using behavior tree to solve maze by stick one hand with the wall and show graphical pyqt5 window for the search process

 ---